Link Search Menu Expand Document

 Additional Info: PowerShell operations for command-line configuration

 To create an user account on the command-line the following PowerShell commands might be helpful.
+This method only works for local uses.

 New-LocalUser -Name notes -Description "Notes Veeam integration user"